ressl/chef_lab/README.md

 </html>
 ```

-Now you can upload your recipes to Chef server:
+Now you can upload your `nginx` cookbook to Chef server:

 ```
-C:\chef\chef-repo
+C:\chef\chef-repo\cookbooks
-λ knife cookbook upload --all
+λ knife cookbook upload nginx
 ```

+Finally go back to [https://chef-server/organizations/testcheflab/cookbooks](https://chef-server/organizations/testcheflab/cookbooks) and you will
+see `nginx` cookbook in there.

+### 3.4 Creating an Load Balancer cookbook

+Creating the load balancer cookbook would be part of the exercise for this lab.

+* Investigate how to install HAProxy manually, you can provision a vagrant box for this.
+* Once you know you can translate those commands to resources on a new cookbook.
+* Upload your new cookbook to Chef server
+* I would recommend to learn how to use Kitchen to test your cookbook locally.

 ## Step 4 - Bootstrapping nodes

+Go back to the `chef-lab` directory and bring up the missing boxes.

 ```
-C:\chef\chef-repo
+C:\chef\\chef-lab
 λ vagrant up lb web2 web3
 ```